webix-hub/docs/data/api/refs/ui.treemap.md

 - api/link/ui.treemap_ondatarequest_event.md - fires when data from the server is requested for linear data structures (List, DataTable, DataView etc.) to implement dynamic data loading
 - api/link/ui.treemap_ondataupdate_event.md - fires when data item is in update process
 - api/link/ui.treemap_ondestruct_event.md - occurs when component destroyed
-- api/link/ui.treemap_ondragout_event.md - fires when a dragged element is moved outside of the droppable area
 - api/link/ui.treemap_onfocus_event.md - fires when a view gets focus
 - api/link/ui.treemap_onitemcheck_event.md - called when the checkbox inside the tree item was checked
 - api/link/ui.treemap_onitemclick_event.md - fires when a component item was clicked